turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 If you see something like that then we're good to go.

-## Getting to know the NEP4 Contract
+## Getting to know the NEP-4 Contract

-Our marketplace will be based on the NEP4 Contract, the first thing we need to do is to understand the base contract and expand it into marketplace.
-The smart contract that we will modify is at `contracts/assemblyscript/nep4-basic/main.ts`.
+Our marketplace will be based on the NEP-4 Contract.
+NEP stands for NEAR Enhancement Proposal, which contains various common interfaces and APIs that are used by smart contract developers on top of the NEAR Protocol.
+NEP-4 is the standard used in NEAR blockchain for non-fungible token (NFT) asset, this standard allows the interoperability between many NFT contracts on the NEAR blockchain like ownership and transfer.
+The first thing we need to do is to understand the base contract and expand it into marketplace.
+The smart contract that we will modify is at `contracts/assemblyscript/NEP-4-basic/main.ts`.
 Open the file and we'll run through the code together.

 ### Data Types & Storage